 3. Touch It Once email management rule

-For such cases, there’s another useful email management rule known as “Touch It Once”.
-It means that once you’ve opened an email, you MUST do something about it and don’t get back to it later.
-This means that after reading it you must archive or either delete it so it doesn’t clutter your inbox.
-If it’s some sort of a task for you, you must put it down somewhere else (into your to-do list, put a To-Do label on it, set a follow-up, etc) and then archive it.
+For such cases, there’s another useful email management rule known as “touch it once”.
+It means that once you’ve opened an email, you MUST do something about it, rather than waiting until later.
+Whatever you want, reply, archive, or delete it -- do something so it’s not cluttering up your inbox.
+If it’s a task that needs completing, you need to note it somewhere else (your to-do list, put a To-Do label on it, set a follow-up, etc), and then archive it.

-As for the times when you’ve replied to a message and need to archive them without having to do it manually, you can enable “Send and Archive button in the General tab of the Settings and now, when replying to a conversation, a new “Send and Archive” button will appear next to the usual send.
+As for the times you’ve replied to a message and need to archive them without having to do it manually, you can enable “Send and Archive” button in the General tab of the Settings and now, when replying to a conversation, a new “Send and Archive” button will appear next to the usual “Send” one.

-But there are obvious downsides to Gmail stars: you’ll have to cycle through them all before you get to the one you want and there’s no way to make Gmail sort by star color if you want an additional layer of organization.
+But there are obvious downsides to Gmail stars: you’ll have to cycle through them all before you get to the one you want, and there’s no way to make Gmail sort by star color if you want an additional layer of organization.

-NetHunt CRM tip: Use Follow-ups
+NetHunt CRM tip: Use follow-ups

 NetHunt CRM tip: folders, records, and display fields

-You can create folders in NetHunt CRM.
-These folders store records with attached emails and other information in the record’s fields.
+You can create folders in NetHunt CRM that store records with emails and other relevant information attached in the record’s fields.
 The data from fields can be displayed inside emails similar to labels.
-Unlike static labels, this information is always up-to-date, allowing you to check the status of the emails (for example, if you’re managing sales in the inbox, NetHunt CRM will show you in which pipeline stage the contact is.
+Unlike static labels, this data is always up-to-date, allowing you to check the status of emails.
+For example, if you’re managing sales in your inbox, NetHunt CRM will show you in which pipeline stage the contact is.